cheukhin1024/Financial-Data-Project-in-Azure/README.md

 ## Files Explanations:
 ###### Backtest Short Selling.py
 1. Collect data (e.g. target security, release date) from the short selling data provider.
-2. Use ib_insync to short sell the target stock if a new short selling report of the target is released.

 The short selling strategy idea comes from the following papers:
 - BSIC "Activist Short-Sellers: Manipulative Profit Seekers or Bearers of Justice?" (https://bsic.it/activist-short-sellers-manipulative-profit-seekers-or-bearers-of-justice/)